NickDJM/accessible-menu/docs/upgrade-guide.md

 This change is to facilitate better cleanup of the menu if it is ever detroyed.

+#### Storage

+The global storage for menus has been reworked to use a new `StorageManager` class.
+The main change is menus are now stored in `window.AccessibleMenu.storage.menus` instead of in `window.AccessibleMenu.menus`.

 ## Upgrading from v1, v2, or v3

 If you're still using v1, v2, or v3 you will need to follow the upgrade guides for those versions before upgrading to v5.